het-tanis/prolug-labs/Linux-Labs/207-OS_STIG_Scan_with_SCC_Tool/step2/text.md

 {{TRAFFIC_HOST1_80}}

-View your STIG Score and see what remediations you have for Cat I, Cat II, and CAT III findings.
+View your STIG Score and see what remediations you have for CAT I, CAT II, and CAT III findings.

 </details>